phalcon/documentation/docs/translate.md

 }
 ```

 The `getTranslator()` method is available in the controller for all actions that require it.
-You could of course introduce a caching mechanism to store the translation adapter in your cache (based on the language selected i.e. `en.cache`, `de.cache` etc.)
+You could of course introduce a caching mechanism to store the translation adapter in your cache (based on the language selected i.e. `en.cache`, `de-cache` etc.)

-The `t` variable is passed then in the view and with it, we can perform translations in the view layer.
+The `t` variable is passed then in the view and with it we can perform translations in the view layer.

 ```php
 <!-- welcome -->